 Customer service is for many organizations a big money sink—a cost center that consumes copious resources but offers little in the way of a quantifiable return on investment.
 Despite investments made to improve the consistency and quality of customer service, customers often turn on a dime—sometimes after just a single, less-than-stellar experience.
 A whopping 77 percent of customers say they will take their business elsewhere if they receive poor service, and one in four customers say that a single instance of bad service will ruin their day, according to 2021 research from Pegasystems.
 Against this backdrop, customer service teams are expected to deliver consistently positive experiences and exceed expectations for every customer who makes contact.

-Simplus offers industry-leading Managed Services support for companies looking to create better customer service experiences.
-To learn more about the flexible, on-demand options available through Simplus’s Strategic Managed Services program, please reach out to us today.
+Simplus offers industry-leading Strategic Services, our managed services practice, to provide support for companies looking to create better customer service experiences.
+To learn more about the flexible, on-demand options available through Simplus’s Strategic Services program, please reach out to us today.
 We can’t wait to help you empower and upskill your customer service team to success.